peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimalExtras.md

     public static boolean IsNormal​(EDecimal ed, EContext ec) Returns whether the given number is a <i> normal </i> number.
 A <i>
- subnormal number </i> is a nonzero finite number whose Exponent property (or the number's exponent in scientific notation) is less than the minimum possible exponent for that number.
+ subnormal number </i> is a nonzero finite number whose Exponent property (or the number's exponent when that number is expressed in scientific notation with one digit before the radix point) is less than the minimum possible exponent for that number.
 A <i> normal number </i> is nonzero and finite, but not subnormal.